-If you are looking for a memory care home, where would you start and how would you know how to evaluate the quality of care being provided?
-Many times those who have looked at some memory care facilities are not sure they’ve seen all that are available, and don’t know how to evaluate them.
+If you are looking for a memory care facility, where would you start and how would you know how to evaluate the quality of care being provided?
+Working with a professional in the field of elder care is one way to find a memory care facility.

 These days, it seems the start of every search begins online.
 When looking for memory care, online is also a good place to find information about the licensed facilities in your area.
 Below are some online resources that can help you identify the licensing agency for your area:

 • Eldercare Locater

 • Your local Department of Social Services and/or Aging Services

 Additionally, through your state’s general website (i.e. “name of state.gov”) you can enter search terms that fit your location, i.e. “memory care” with the zip code or city or county you are searching for.
 One or two searches and you will find the state department that oversees the licensing of memory care and/or assisted care.
 State agencies are often the regulating agency over assisted living and memory care facilities, and they maintain the list of licensed facilities.
 Working with the licensed list of facilities will provide you with those facilities that are regulated and adhere to a set of standards.